FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 You need :

-- 4 M3 of 10 mm (8 and 12mm also works)
+- 8 M3 screws of 10 mm (8 and 12mm also works)
-- 4 M3 nuts
+- 8 M3 nuts
 - (optional) 1 M3 ring

-Try to put a M3 nut in this nut slot on the case :
+Try to put a M3 nut in this slot on the case :

 ![Nut in the slot](https://i.imgur.com/OvC76Wg.jpg)